-Last year I sold one of my litter box decals (click HERE) to a customer and usually I don’t get to see where the customer places my little litter box sign.
+Last year I sold one of my litter box decals (HERE) to a customer and usually, I don’t get to see where the customer places my little litter box sign.
 But today I’m sharing one of those cases where I do get to see how my decal was used.
-I was floored when I saw what an amazing litter box enclosure Don and Michele built in their home and I want to share it with all of you today.
+I was floored when I saw what an amazing DIY litter box enclosure Don and Michele built in their home and I want to share it with all of you today.

-I was so excited when Michele gave me permission to share their photos with you which are also on the Ikea hackers website.
+I was so excited when Michele gave me permission to share their photos with you.
+This is an Ikea hack and also on the Ikea hackers website.
 I have never seen such an impressive DIY litter box enclosure.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.